pabloferro/TVSeries/README.md

 ## Bonus Features
 - Secure app by PIN
 - Biometric SignIn
-- Allow the user to save a series as a favorite.
+- Save a series as a favorite.
 (From the show detail header)
-- Allow the user to delete a series from the favorites list.
+- Delete a series from the favorites list.
 (From the show detail header)
+- Browse your favorite series in alphabetical order, and click on one to see its details.

 ## Testing
 ```